Spanish Colonial architecture: History of the city grid in the New World

 The idea of laying out a city in a grid pattern is not unique to the Spanish.
-In fact, it never started out with the Spanish colonizers.
+In fact, it never started out with the Spanish colonizers but they implemented it in hundreds of cities in the Americas and Asia.
 It has been traced back to some ancient civilizations especially the ancient cities of the Aztec and Maya, and also Ancient Greeks.
 The idea was spread by the Roman conquest of European empires and its ideas were adopted by other civilizations.
-It was popularized at different paces and in different levels throughout the Renaissance—the French took to building grid-like villages (ville-neuves) and the English, under King Edward I did as well.
+It was popularized at different paces and in different levels throughout the Renaissance—the French took to building grid-like villages (ville-neuves) and the English under King Edward I did as well.
 Some argue, however, that Spain was not part of this movement to order towns as grids.
 Despite its clear military advantage, and despite the knowledge of city planning, the New World settlements of the Spanish actually grew amorphously for some three to four decades before they turned to grids and city plans as ways of organizing space.

 In contrast to the orders given much later on how the city should be laid out, Ferdinand II did not give specific instructions for how to build the new settlements in the Caribbeans.
 To Nicolas De Ovando, he said the following in 1501:

 As it is necessary in the island of Española to make settlements and from here it is not possible to give precise instructions, investigate the possible sites, and in conformity with the quality of the land and sites as well as with the present population outside present settlements establish settlements in the numbers and in the places that seem proper to you.